Alba-la-Romaine: History

 It has been assumed that when the city of Alba was founded at the beginning of the Roman Empire it was the successor, as often occurred in Gaul, of an earlier city.
 The existence of a protohistoric oppidum Chaulène on the plateau, northwest of Alba, is in fact likely.
-The assumption of a lowland habitat can also be used as the excavations to the west of the "St. Peter" site have yielded the remains of stone tools dating from the late third millennium.
-At the location of two "domus" south-east of the "home field Lauzun" site, a habitat was found of La Tène III (first century BC.)
+The assumption of a lowland habitat can also be used as the excavations to the west of the "Saint-Pierre" site have yielded the remains of stone tools dating from the late third millennium.
+At the location of two "domus" south-east of the "home field Lauzun" site, a habitat was found of La Tène III (first century BC).
 The discovery of imported ceramics of "Campanian type A" which debris was also collected in "Saint-Pierre" such as collars, handles, and lips of wine amphorae from Italy and some Allobrogian currency issued in the third quarter of the 1st century AD revealed a long term relationship with the Romans before the invasion.
 Other hill forts are known in the territory of Helviens such as Jastres North.

 When Bituitos, the Chief of the Arverni people who were located beyond the Cevennes, was defeated in 121 BC by the Roman consul Quintus Fabius Maximus Allobrogicus, Alba was already the capital of the Helviens territory which corresponded approximately to the current department of the Ardeche.
 Their neighbours were Segusiavi: to the north-west the Vellaves Gabales and to the south Volques Arécomiques.
 Fabius Maximus managed to separate the Helviens the Allobroges and Arverni and draw them into alliance with Rome.
 They obtained the title of allies and friends of Rome and Julius Caesar observed, on his arrival in Gaul, that they were independent and had their own customs and administration.
 In 83 BC Cabur, the Chief of the helviens obtained Roman citizenship under the name of Gaius Valerius Caburus and his son Gaius Valerius Troucillus became a friend of Julius Caesar.
 The pro-Roman politics of the Helviens allowed Caesar to install his forces near the Arverni.
 After winning over the Helvie and its capital Alba there was major economic development.

 Subsequently, Augustus Caesar conferred on Alba the privilege of Roman law.
 First attached to the province of Aquitaine in the time of Strabo, it appears to have been integrated into the province of Narbonne.